 4:30pm-5:30pm Birding in the Indiana State Parks (Priness Hall B)

-Ginger Murphy, Deputy Director of Indiana Dunes State Park, has visited and birded in many State Park properties through the years.
+Ginger Murphy, Deputy Director, Indiana State Parks, has visited and birded in many State Park properties through the years.
 Hear her fascinating stories of her most interesting encounters and favorite parks to find our unique birds around the state.

 5:30pm-6:00pm Pre-Dinner Social and Silent Auction (Melodeon Hall)

 Cash Bar Service will be offered by Abe Martin Lodge.

 Silent Auction items will be displayed until 15 minutes after the Keynote Presentation has concluded.
 Winning bids will be donated to the Mumford and Keller Grant/Scholarship Program to be distributed by the IAS Awards Committee to individuals and organizations seeking funding for activities related to Indiana’s natural resources, particularly those related to Indiana’s avifauna, that promote the IAS Mission.